-For each page and post within WordPress you get a basic text editor.
+For each page and post within WordPress you get the WordPress Block Editor: a basic page or post layout manager that’s perfect for blog posts, but a bit limited for full-scale web page building.
 It’s much like working within your favourite word processing application: you can write/insert and format your text, insert images and videos very easily!
 This is often just fine for blog posts and even many pages.

-- An aesthetically pleasing interface
+- Appearance: An aesthetically pleasing interface

 For the purpose of this example, I used the Beaver Builder Agency version – the one we use in-house – but you’ll find many of the same features and versatility in the free version available on the WordPress.org plugin directory.

-Next we’ll look at styling the header.
+Next we’ll look at styling the module.

-Changing Row Settings
+Row Settings in Beaver Builder